stanford-ssi/balloons/VALBAL/README.md

 `Hardware` - Interface to PCB mechatronics.

-`controller` - Interface to Feedback control algorithm.
+`Controller` - Interface to feedback control algorithm.

 #Implementation Details:
 Here is the current status of the code: